 Canadian patriotism is like a sixty -year marriage; although physical expressions of love may be less frequent, its real strength lies in respectful sharing, tolerance, and peace.

-This Canada Day, may we all appreciate what Canadians so strongly and quietly share,
+This Canada Day, may we all appreciate the love of country that Canadians so strongly and quietly share,

 … and maybe have some pancakes.